 Yes, you read that right.
 Massages are beneficial to dogs, just as they are for humans.
 If your dog is already an athlete, they’ll appreciate the added attention to sore muscles.

-However, massages are good for all canines, even those couch potatoes.
+However, massages are good for all dogs, even those couch potatoes.
 Massages reduce stress and anxiety, increase circulation, decrease pain, and strengthen the bond between you and your dog, making it a perfect Valentine’s Day activity.

 Get Smart(er)